alabou/bcp-006-01/docs/NMOS With H.264.md

 Nodes capable of receiving H.264 video streams MUST have a Receiver resource in the IS-04 Node API, which lists `video/h264` in the `media_types` array within the `caps` object.
 This has been permitted since IS-04 v1.1.

-If the Receiver has limitations or perferences on the H.264 video streams that it supports, the Receiver resource MUST indicate constraints in accordance with the [BCP-004-01][] Receiver Capabilities specification.
+If the Receiver has limitations or preferences on the H.264 video streams that it supports, the Receiver resource MUST indicate constraints in accordance with the [BCP-004-01][] Receiver Capabilities specification.
 The `constraint_sets` parameter within the `caps` object can be used to describe combinations of frame rates, width and height, and other parameters which the receiver can support, using the parameter constraints defined in the [Capabilities register](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/) of the NMOS Parameter Registers.

 The following parameter constraints can be used to express limits or preferences specifically defined by Rec.
 ITU-T H.264 and RFC 6184 for H.264 decoders: